imaginedelements/heather-turano-coaching/src/pages/home/index.md

     actionLabel: "How can I help you?"
     actionRoute: contact
 testimonials:
-  testimonialTitle: "What people are saying"
+  testimonialTitle: "Hear from the mob"
   testimonialEntries:
-    - clientImage: null
+    - clientImage: /img/backlit-beach-color-258109.jpg
       clientType: "baller ass client"
       clientLocation: "The mother fucking mooon"
       clientQuote: >-